simonweniger/nusoma/README.md

 ![Tersa image](/app/opengraph-image.png)

-# Tersa
+# nusoma

-A visual AI playground.
-Tersa is an open source canvas for building AI workflows.
+A visual AI playground. nusoma is an open source canvas for building AI workflows.
 Drag, drop connect and run nodes to build your own workflows powered by various industry-leading AI models.

 ## Features